andreiAlvarez/functions-Practice/README.md

 Function 4

 Return product of numbers between a and b (both non-negative).
 If it's impossible then return 'Error' in JavaScript

+Function 5
+Can you find the needle in the haystack?

+Write a function findNeedle() that takes an array full of junk but containing one "needle"

+After your function finds the needle it should return a message (as a string) that says:

+"found the needle at position " plus the index it found the needle, so:

+findNeedle(['hay', 'junk', 'hay', 'hay', 'moreJunk', 'needle', 'randomJunk']) should return "found the needle at position 5"